Bonners Ferry, Idaho: History

 The Oregon Question was settled by the Oregon Treaty of 1846 which established the 49th Parallel north as the boundary between the US and British North America.
 Government surveyors of the Boundary Commission came in 1858 to establish the border between the United States and British Columbia.

 Bonners Ferry in the 1880s flourished due to the mines in the north.
 Entering service in 1883 the Norwegian-built steamer Midge transported passengers and freight between Bonners Ferry and British Columbia for 25 years.
 In 1892 The Great Northern Railway was built, followed by the Spokane International and the Kootenai Valley lines.

 The village of Bonners Ferry was formally established in 1893, along the south bank of the Kootenai River.
 Scattered along the valley and benchland were a few ranches and homesteads.
 Numerous mines were developed in the nearby mountains, including the Continental Mine in the Selkirks.
 The lumber industry also grew rapidly.
 Bonners Ferry, perched on stilts to avoid the inevitable spring floods, appeared to be a boom town.

 Bonners Ferry Lumber Co. workers working on a log jam upriver on the Kootenay, 1911.

 Moving into the 20th century, the town became the center of a lumbering and farming community.
 The valley land was drained, levees were constructed and farms were cleared on the benches.
 The rich Kootenai Valley became known as the "Nile of the North," while the Bonners Ferry Lumber Company grew to be one of the world's largest lumber mills.
 The downtown took shape as brick buildings were constructed, replacing those on stilts.
 Completion of the Libby Dam in 1975 lessened the threat of serious flooding.
 Today, much of Main Street dates from this initial period of solid, permanent construction.

 On September 20, 1974, the Kootenai Tribe, headed by chairwoman Amy Trice, declared war on the United States government.
 Their first act was to post soldiers on each end of the highway that runs through the town who would ask people to pay a toll to drive through what had been the tribe's aboriginal land.
 The money would be used to house and care for elderly tribal members.
 Most tribes in the United States are forbidden to declare war on the U.S. government because of treaties, but the Kootenai Tribe never signed a treaty.
 The dispute resulted in the concession by the United States government and a land grant of 10.5 acre that is now the Kootenai Reservation.

-Bonners Ferry is 8 miles (13 km) from the site of the Ruby Ridge confrontation and siege in 1992, which occurred just outside Naples, Idaho.
+Bonners Ferry is 8 miles (13 km) from the site of the Ruby Ridge standoff in 1992, which occurred just outside Naples, Idaho.

+In 2025, critically-acclaimed American period film Train Dreams was set in Bonners Ferry.
+Depicting the life and hardships of Pacific Northwest loggers in the early 20th century.